WinX DVD Ripper Platinum icon Play DVDs on Mac without Errors

 WARNING: You can set the region code for your Mac's DVD drive only 5 times (including the original setting).
 The fifth time you change the code, it's permanently set to the last code you set.
 Any DVDs you play must match the last code you set.
 Alternatively, you can convert your region-locked DVD to a region-free file with a DVD ripper.

 Solution 2.
-Convert region-locked DVD to region-free file
+Convert region-locked DVDs to region-free files

-WinX DVD Ripper for Mac supports any DVD that's not playing on your Mac, from new Disney 99-title DVD, region code 1-6 DVD, Lionsgate DVD with multiple playlists, Sony ArccOS protected DVD to old DVDs.
-It remove the copy protections and convert an unplayable DVD to Mac's supported MP4, MKV, AVI, MOV, FLV, MPEG-2, VOB, HEVC, H264, as well as Apple TV, iMovie, QT, iPhone iPad with 350+ presets.
+WinX DVD Ripper for Mac supports any DVD that's not playing on your Mac, from the new Disney 99-title DVD, region code 1-6 DVD, Lionsgate DVD with multiple playlists, Sony ArccOS protected DVD to old DVDs.
+It removes copy protections and converts an unplayable DVD to Mac's supported MP4, MKV, AVI, MOV, FLV, MPEG-2, VOB, HEVC, H264, as well as Apple TV, iMovie, QT, iPhone iPad with 350+ presets.

 Now let's learn how to fix Apple DVD Player not working errors below.
 To begin with, you need to download and install WinX DVD Ripper on your MacBook Pro/Air/iMac.